-As noted in subsection 1.5, NEPA requires federal agencies to produce an environmental impact statement (EIS) if they are contemplating implementation of a major federal action expected to have significant impacts on the quality of the human environment.
+As noted in subsection 1.5, NEPA requires federal agencies to produce an EIS if they are contemplating implementation of a major federal action expected to have significant impacts on the quality of the human environment.
 NEPA defines the human environment comprehensively to include the "natural and physical environment and the relationship of people with that environment" (40 C.F.R. § 1508.14).
 All reasonably foreseeable direct and indirect effects of implementing a project, including beneficial effects, must be evaluated (40 C.F.R. § 1508.8).
-Federal agencies prepare an environmental assessment (EA) to consider these effects and evaluate the need for an EIS.
-If the EA demonstrates that the proposed action will not significantly impact the quality of the human environment, the agency issues a Finding of No Significant Impact (FONSI), which satisfies the requirements of NEPA, and no EIS is required.
+Federal agencies prepare an EA to consider these effects and evaluate the need for an EIS.
+If the

+EA demonstrates that the proposed action will not significantly impact the quality of the human environment, the agency issues a FONSI, which satisfies the requirements of NEPA, and no EIS is required.

-In accordance with NEPA, an EA is integrated into this Draft DARP/EA.
+In accordance with NEPA, an EA is integrated into this DARP/EA.
 The EA details an evaluation of the expected effects of the proposed alternative on the quality of the human environment.
-This section of the Draft DARP/EA evaluates the potential impacts of both Alternative 1 - No Action Alternative, and the proposed alternative, Alternative 6 - Saltmarsh Restoration on Ossabaw Island to Enhance Production of Seabird Wintering Prey Base.
+This section of the DARP/EA evaluates the potential impacts of both Alternative 1 - No Action Alternative, and the proposed alternative, Alternative 6 - Saltmarsh Restoration on Ossabaw Island to Enhance Production of Seabird Wintering Prey Base.
+A FONSI, based on the evaluation detailed below, has been issued by the USFWS for potential impacts of the proposed alternative and is attached to this document (Appendix C).